roninxmk/CleaningData/CodeBook.md

     * 'test/subject_test.txt'

-A more detailed description of the data can be found in the
+A more detailed description of the data can be found in the text files mentioned above.

 ### Merged data (merged_set)